-Online applications for September 2017 entry has now closed.
+Online applications for 2017 entry have now closed.
 If you are interested in starting with us this year then please call Reception on 01322 629400 and ask to speak to the Curriculum Manager for the course you are wanting to apply for.

 Once you've decided on a course that you'd like to do, please complete our online application form.
 Please ensure you use Internet Explorer, not Google Chrome to apply online.

 If you're still unsure as to what you want to study, you can book an appointment to see one of our qualified careers advisers at email@example.com, who are based at both our Dartford and Gravesend campuses, or by calling 01322 629400.

 Alternatively you can browse the courses on our website by course area or use our course finder.

 If you are currently in year 11, then you may also be able to apply online through Kent Choices 4 U.

 If you're applying for an undergraduate higher education programme, please apply via UCAS, or for a HNC complete our online application form.